 How to Cook Wonton Noodles

 If you're using them in a simple stir-fried dish, to rinse or not to rinse depends on the sauce that's being mixed in or drizzle on top.
-My rule of thumb is that if it's going to take longer than 5 minutes for you to prepare the sauce, then you should rinse the noodles under cold running water.
+My rule of thumb is that if it's going to take longer than five minutes for you to prepare the sauce, then you should rinse the noodles under cold running water.

 The important thing to remember is the texture of the noodles.
 You want them to have that nice springy texture—overcooking spells death.